ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 {: #satp-stage1-init-reject}

-The purpose of this message is for the server to indicate explicit rejection of the Transfer Initialization Claims in the transfer proposal message.
+The purpose of this message is for the server to indicate explicit rejection of the Transfer Initialization Claim in the transfer proposal message.
 A reject message is taken to mean an immediate termination of the session.